Annual Retail Trade Survey (RETR)

-The purpose of this survey is to collect the financial and operating/production data needed to develop national and regional economic policies and programs.
+This survey collects the financial and operating data needed to develop national and regional economic policies and programs.

 Reference period: The calendar year, or the 12-month fiscal period for which the final day occurs on or between April 1st of the reference year and March 31st of the following year.

 Collection period: March through September of the year after the reference period

 - Retail and wholesale

 Data sources and methodology